kleunen/boost_geometry_correct/README.md

 	multi_polygon result;
 	geometry::correct(poly, result, remove_spike_threshold);

-	// Perform additional clipping of inners for full OGC compliance (slow and can be skipped)
-	// According to OGC inners should be _within_ the outer and not on the border
-    // but this requires calculation of the buffer of the outer (slow) geometry::correct_clip_inners_ogc(result);

 	// Output polygon(s) are valid polygons
 	if(boost::geometry::is_valid(result))
 		std::cout << "Output polygon is valid" << std::endl;